In a Special Way

-In a Special Way is the third studio album by American R&B group DeBarge, released by Gordy Records on September 24, 1983.
+In a Special Way is the third studio album by American R&B group DeBarge, released by Gordy Records on September 23, 1983.
 It was recorded at Kendun Records in Burbank and Westlake Audio in West Hollywood; written and produced by lead vocalist El DeBarge with additional writing by Mark, James and Bunny DeBarge.

 In a Special Way was certified gold in the United States after the release of the singles "Time Will Reveal" and "Love Me in a Special Way", which hit number one on the Billboard R&B and adult contemporary singles chart.
 The album is most memorable for not only its singles but album tracks such as "Stay with Me" and "A Dream" - largely due to subsequent sampling in modern hip-hop and R&B tracks.
 The album has been regarded by some critics as the "classic" in the family group's catalog.

 Background and recording

 Group member Bunny DeBarge revealed the group were given complete creative control because Motown Records founder Berry Gordy liked their sound.
-Gordy also liked the sound of their brothers' band Switch - who were also signed to Motown - which prompted him to sign DeBarge as well.
-Originally performing as a gospel group, the siblings changed to performing secular music after gospel music labels didn't know how to market them.
+Gordy also liked the sound of their brothers' band Switch – who were also signed to Motown – which prompted him to sign DeBarge as well.
+Originally performing as a gospel group, the siblings changed to performing secular music after gospel music labels were unsure how to market them.
 After making the move to Los Angeles, DeBarge signed with a small label Source Records- much to Bunny's chagrin.
 She asked the record company CEO to let them out of their contract, to which he obliged.
-Their older brother Bobby DeBarge set up a meeting with Jermaine Jackson and Hazel Gordy to sign with Motown as Jermaine and Hazel were also responsible for bringing Switch to the label.
-Due to them still being contractually obligated to another label at the time, they couldn't speak to the group, as it would have been seen as a breach of contract.
+Their older brother Bobby DeBarge set up a meeting with Jermaine Jackson and Hazel Gordy to sign with Motown, as Jermaine and Hazel were also responsible for bringing Switch to the label.
+Due to them still being contractually obligated to another label at the time, they could not speak to the group, as it would have been seen as a breach of contract.
 After waiting out the label release, the group met with Jackson and were signed to Motown.

 The group recorded their 1981 debut album, The DeBarges, which failed to chart due to lack of promotion.
 Things changed for them with the release of their second album, All This Love, due to the success of the singles "I Like It" and the album's title track.
-They went back in the studio in 1983 to record the follow up In a Special Way.
-The siblings recorded the album with the promise that each member got a song to sing by themselves.
-In the end, it was determined that each member would be given two songs to do for the album.
+They went back in the studio in 1983 to record the follow-up In a Special Way.
+The siblings recorded the album with the promise that each member would get a song to sing by themselves.
+In the end, it was determined that each member would be given two songs to perform for the album.
 According to Bunny, In a Special Way took a few months to record.
-The reason for it was to give the group time to work out the songs before the recording process to know where they were going with the material.
+The reason for the lengthy recording process was to give the group time to work out the songs before recording and decide their intended execution of the material.